aw-audio-dj/Book_Service/readme.md

 npm run start
 ```
 ## Unit Tests
 2 Unit Tests are included.
-If something went wrong, Please check package.json for running scripts.
+If something went wrong, Please check package.json for scripts.
+The Unit Tests are made with Motcha and Chai
 * REST Route `trainings` to get all Trainings via
 ```bash
 npm run test_get_trainings